 - Spraying distance

-Hold the gun at roughly a 90 degree angle and spray about 1-2cm away from the design.
+Hold the gun at roughly a 90 degree angle and spray about 2-3cm away from the design.
 Think…‘Low & slow.’
-Which Means close to the stencil and slow meaning pulling gently on the trigger.
+Which means be close (low) to the stencil and slow meaning pulling gently on the trigger.
 I keep saying this in my head while I airbrush.

 - Airbrush colours

 I use the cake flora airbrush colours.
+We find other brands either too watery or too thick.
 If you get, the primary colours red, blue and yellow you can then mix up your own colours blue + yellow = green.
+We have a great airbrush starter kit, which has 7 x 10ml airbrush colours, a stencil buddy, a how to airbrush card and a backgrounds bundle pack.
 I use pearl sheen to tone down a colour, (dilute it) so that the colours are not too bright.
 But you can control the brightness of a colour by controlling the trigger and not releasing too much colour.

-The sheen colours are gold, silver and pearl, they are a bit more expensive, but a bottle lasts for ages.
+- We also stock a range of 30ml airbrush colours, so you don’t need to purchase the large 150ml bottles.
 I always pour the colour back in the bottle when I am finished unless I have mixed it with other colours.
 Sheen colours have a tendency to block the gun, if your guns starts to splutter, clean the end of the gun and carry on.

 - Cleaning your airbrush gun